 Many of our worksheets and forms are “programmable,” meaning that you can actually add your own text before you print them.
 To do this, make sure you have the most recent version of Adobe Reader installed.
 Then download the worksheet or form and open it.
 Click on each desired field and type your information.
 Use the enter/return key to type multiple lines in one section and the tab key to advance to the next field.
 Once you’re done, just click print.

-Our free membership option gives you the option to print or download 10 items only.
+Our free membership option gives you the option to print or download 3 items only.
 For continuous print or download capabilities, sign up for The Mailbox Gold, which also gives you a wide variety of services including access to The Mailbox® digital magazine.
-You can find out more about all of these in our Features tour.

 If you search for a term that returns too many results to look through, just use our filters on the left-hand side of the page to narrow your results by curriculum area, grade level, and/or type of content.
 You can also do another search with more specific terms.

 Many of our resources are offered in both color and black and white.
 If you don't see a black and white version provided, many printers provide the option to print in black and white or gray scale rather than full color.

 We have closed operations for our print book division.
 Please use our search to find the ideas you need.
 Many of our book extras are included in the search.